maratib/tiktok-expo/README.md

-# Welcome tiktok-expo clone 👋
+# tiktok-expo clone 👋

+## Version

-## Using latest version as of July, 2025
+Using latest version as of July, 2025

 Expo : 53, React 19,